book design & production

 Every well written book deserves a thoughtful design.
 Frankly, even poorly written books benefit from good design.

 I’m not talking about “making it pretty” or “jooshing” it up.
 I’m talking about the myriad of decisions that a good book designer makes—page size, paper weight, font selection, photo treatment, colors, graphic themes, visual metaphors and motifs, the position of all these elements on the page—that invites a reader into the book, conveys a sense of time and place and emotional tone, and helps them navigate through the book.
 Thoughtful, carefully-executed graphic design makes the reader feel both excited and secure, eager to begin the journey into your book.
-Amateur efforts generate confusion and anxiety, turning potential readers away, or causing a subliminal irritation that will eventually cause them to put the book down and turn their attention to something else.
+Amateur efforts generate confusion and anxiety, turning potential readers away, or invoking a subliminal irritation that will eventually cause them to put the book down and turn their attention to something else.

 how it works